krateoplatformops-blueprints/azuredevops-provider-kog/azuredevops-provider-kog-blueprint/docs/oas_changes_reference.md

 -         format: date-time
 ```

-An `enum` has been added to the `resourceType` field for both the GET and PATCH operations:
+An `enum` has been added to the `resourceType` field for both the GET and PATCH operations, to restrict its possible values to the supported resource types.
 ```diff
   - name: resourceType
     in: path